Harshmurti/Harshmurti/README.md

 <h1 align="center">Hi 👋, I'm Harsh Murti</h1>
 <h3 align="center">A passionate java and Full Stack Developer from India</h3>

+#"Hello, I'm Harsh , a final year student pursuing a degree in Computer Science with a specialization in Software Engineering.
+I'm a quick learner and have a strong interest in learning new technologies and tools.
+I'm eager to start my career in software development.
+During my studies, I developed strong analytical and problem solving skills, which I believe will be an asset in any development role.
+I am also a team player and enjoy collaborating with others to achieve common goals.
+In my free time, I enjoy reading tech blogs and coding tutorials as well as volunteering in  community projects.
+I am open to opportunities in software development and am excited to start my career in the industry.
+Please feel free to reach out to me if you have any opportunity or would like to connect and discuss the industry."

 <img align="right" alt="coding" width="400" src="https://camo.githubusercontent.com/cdc9f911347b8fb8f066e59c387054c1b56b0c4c9343624a368ba0a5516c0ab7/68747470733a2f2f7732776562736f6c7574696f6e732e636f6d2f696d616765732f66756c6c737461636b646576656c6f7065722e676966">

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=harshmurti&label=Profile%20views&color=0e75b6&style=flat" alt="harshmurti" /> </p>